 Forget something?
 Need something?
-Target, K-Mart, Wal-mart, Staples, Office Depot, Lowe's, Home Depot, ACE Hardware, the College Bookstore, and various grocery stores are all nearby.
+Target, Wal-mart, Staples, Office Depot, Lowe's, Home Depot, ACE Hardware, the university Bookstore, and various grocery stores are all nearby.
 We recommend you print out the directions you might need before your arrival to campus.
 If you have any questions, please ask a staff member.

 - Directions from Brown Hall, Monroe Hall, Bryan Complex, Old Dominion, Sorority Court

 - Directions from Yates Hall, Randolph Complex, DuPont Hall, Spotswood Hall, Nicholson Hall, Fauquier Hall, Gooch Hall, Dinwiddie Hall, the Units